Contact us first

 - Your organisation submits an application to an Institutional Biosafety Committee (IBC).

 - The IBC reviews your application.
-They add a written review and any supporting information to the application.

-- The application is sent to us.
+- Send the application to us.

 - We acknowledge receipt of the application and assign it an ID number.
 Use this ID when enquiring about the application.